brianhouse/sound_art/README.md

 <!-- ### Open Studio
 All students must complete their own work but are encouraged to help each other.
 To facilitate collective learning, students are encouraged to work in Fields 205. -->
+### Access to Fields 205
+You will be able to access the Digital Media Studio in Fields to work on particular exercises and assignments.
+For the time being, access will be limited to four students at a time, and you must [review and agree](https://docs.google.com/forms/d/e/1FAIpQLSe2F3DdzrJFarp6PHDNTiMcMuWFY1zn53x_PomGA6RuybCEVg/viewform) to the Fields guidelines.
+Hours are 6AM–midnight, and you will need to swipe your card.
+Only one person can work at a set of tables at a time, and you must use the equipment specifically allocated for you—there will be no tool sharing.

 ### Course Fee
 There is a course fee automatically paid through student accounts when registered for this class.
 The fee helps cover hardware.
 Open source software will be used whenever possible.